danweiner/learning-p5-js/README.md

 Dan Shiffman's [next video](https://www.youtube.com/watch?v=HZ4D3wDRaec&list=PLRqwX-V7Uu6Zy51Q-x9tMWIv9cueOFTFA&index=2) is about a p5.js workflow, meaning how to download the project files, how to setup node.js and package manager, and how to run a local server on your computer.
 I plan on going through all these steps later, but for now, I'm going to use the [online editor](https://alpha.editor.p5js.org/).

+## Incremental Development

+This is also known as the "one step at a time" approach.

+Don't try to do too much all at once.
+Break a larger vision down into smaller parts and attack each piece slowly, one at a time.

+Space Invaders example:
+1. Program the spaceship
+2. Program the invaders
+3. Program the scoring system

+Editor's note - this may be a completely inappropriate project depending on the coder's skill level.
+The philosophy of deliberate practice dictates that learning is best done through exercises that are challenging, but not too challenging.
+I have found it very hard to find that proper balance in learning to code.
+Either projects are too easy, or I start out on a project, only to hit a wall because I don't have the skills to continue, and don't have the network to ask for assistajce.
+I'd love to find a way to bridge this gap and figure out difficulty appropriate projects.

+Back to Space Invaders...

+Then divide the problem into the smallest pieces necessary.
+Simple and easy steps will make programming the game seem more achievable (how you go about figuring out those steps is another important question).

+Step 1 would break down into six smaller programs.
+The first would be to display a triangle.
+Them move the triangle.